edoardoperon/CRM/README.md

 (a.a) After extrapolating the data, it is possible to pivot it to get a more readable table.

+To make the previous table more readable, I pivoted the data and changed the identifier to the actual name of the distribution channel.

 | dist_chann_name | 2020 |2021|
 | ----------- | ----------- | ----------- |
 | small |20783| 5791 |